caelanjmiller/Genomics-Lab-BIO5488/assignment3/README.txt

 -
 Question 5:
 {percent of uniquely-mapped reads for hg38 and CHM13}
+[T2T] 316543 / 500000 = .6331
+[HG38] 309685 / 500000 = .6194
 -
 {percent of multi-mapped reads for hg38 and CHM13}
+[T2T] 82361 / 500000 = .1647
+[HG38] 56483 / 500000 = .1130
 -
 {explanation}
+I think the explanation for the increased percentage of both uniquely and multimapped reads are due to the gapless nature of the T2T assembly.
+Having defined sequences allows bowtie2 to map the reads back onto the reference (the respective assembly) with greater confidence and accuracy and from the publication about T2T (linked above), quite a few coding regions were potentially elucidated with the new assembly and it's possible they share some similarity in already established (sequenced) regions, leading to more multi mapped reads.
+The addition of new coding regions as well elucidates new genomic regions, allowing for a greater increase of uniquely mapped reads as well
 -
 Question 6:
 {fraction of de-duplicated reads in total mappable reads for hg38 and CHM13}